manoldonev/react-todo-app-css-modules/README.md

 ## Type Checking & Robustness

-Although this specific app is written in JavaScript, it utilizes the built-in React component props typechecking capabilites via the `prop-types` library.

 The app utilizes the built-in React component props typechecking capabilites via the `prop-types` library, and a combination of ESlint, Prettier, lint-staged, and husky to minimize run-time exceptions, ensure consistent code style and quality, and prevent noncompliant code from reaching source control in the first place.

 ## Testing